Thinking of becoming a beauty writer? Here are some of the best tips on how you can break into the industry.

 But the more you research, the more comfortable you’ll become with talking about all of these topics.

-Don’t follow the trends
+Don’t Follow the Trends

 Like most things, you don’t get big by just copying what everyone else does, you need to stand out.

-If you’re trying to catch the attention of inspiring beauty writers or recruiters at your favourite magazine, they’re not going to notice you if you just write the same articles that everyone else does, so look for ways that you can be unique.
+If you’re trying to catch the attention of inspiring beauty writers or recruiters at your favorite magazine, they’re not going to notice you if you just write the same articles that everyone else does, so look for ways that you can be unique.